Curator of the United States Senate: Purpose

-The United States Senate curator is an employee of the United States Senate who is responsible for developing and implementing the museum and preservation programs for the Senate Commission on Art.
-The Curator Office collects, preserves, and interprets the Senate's fine and decorative arts, historic objects, and architectural features.
+On behalf of the U.S. Senate Commission on Art, the Office of the Senate Curator develops and implements the museum and preservation programs for the U.S. Senate.
+The Office collects, preserves, and interprets the Senate's fine and decorative art, historical artifacts and images, and architectural features within the Senate wing of the United States Capitol and Senate Office Buildings.

 Through exhibits, publications, and other programs, the Office educates the public about the Senate and its collections.

-The current curatrix is Melinda Smith.
+The Office of Senate Curator is also responsible for the supervision and care of the Old Senate Chamber and the Old Supreme Court Chamber.